linkerd/website/linkerd.io/content/2/tasks/gitops.md

 ```

 {{< note >}}
-If the issuer and certificate resources appear in a degraded state, it's
+If the issuer and certificate resources appear in a degraded state, it's likely
-likely that the sealed-secrets controller failed to decrypt the sealed trust
+that the SealedSecrets controller failed to decrypt the sealed
-anchor.
-Check the sealed-secrets controller for error logs.
+`linkerd-trust-anchor` resource.
+Check the SealedSecrets controller for error logs.

+Also, ensure that the in-cluster sealed `linkerd-trust-anchor` resource matches
+that in the in-cluster Git server.
+The sealed resource can be retrieved with
+`kubectl -n linkerd get sealedsecrets linkerd-trust-anchor -oyaml`.
 {{< /note >}}

-{{< fig alt="Synchronize linkerd-bootstrap"
+{{< fig alt="Synchronize the linkerd-bootstrap application"
-      title="Synchronize linkerd-bootstrap"
+      title="Synchronize the linkerd-bootstrap application"
       src="/images/gitops/dashboard-linkerd-bootstrap-sync.png" >}}

 SealedSecrets should have created a secret containing the decrypted trust